Iranians confront a post-Khamenei reality with relief, disbelief and anxiety

 That celebratory mood, however, is far from universal.

-On Sunday morning, large crowds of pro-regime supporters gathered in public squares and mosques across the country in a display of support for the regime that Israel and US President Donald Trump have vowed to topple.
+On Sunday morning, large crowds of pro-government Iranians gathered in public squares and mosques across the country in a display of support for the regime that Israel and US President Donald Trump have vowed to topple.

 “Some might be happy with Khamenei’s death, but the majority are worried about the consequences and the future developments in the country, particularly in relation to the conflict and likely instability,” one resident told CNN.